 What is State Unemployment Tax?

-States may also use the following terms to describe SUTA tax:
+Some states may also use the following terms to define (SUTA):

 - State unemployment insurance